English Schools Foundation: Government subsidy debate

 Unlike most other international schools in Hong Kong, schools run by the ESF receive an ongoing subsidy (called a 'subvention') from the Hong Kong Government.
 The reason for this is historical and lies in the foundation's statutory basis.
 Before the handover of 1997, it was generally accepted that this subsidy was fair and that the foundation had a reason to be subsidised.

 There has been controversy regarding subsidies to the foundation.
 The fiscal deficit suffered by the Hong Kong Government following the Asian financial crisis forced the government to cut costs.
 There were also allegations that the foundation has misused funds on entertainment and over-extravagant recruitment procedures.
 A report criticising the ESF's use of funds was published by the Hong Kong Government in November 2002, resulting in a continuing debate about whether the subsidy should be cut or even suspended.
 The subvention was cut for several years in line with a general reduction in government expenditure and then frozen.

 The ESF has recently addressed concerns about governance by putting forward a new ordinance that will change the way the organisation operates.
 The foundation imposed a refundable capital levy of HK$25,000 per student in 2011.

 The changes culminate in the phasing out of government's annual subsidy (worth HK$283 million) with effect from 2016, tapering to zero in 2028–29.
 After a comprehensive internal review of financing needs, the foundation decided to introduce one-off non-refundable levy starting in the 2015/16 school year.
-The will be set at HK$38,000 for first-year students for, with lesser amount for those joining higher age groups – HK$3,800 will be charged for Year 13 entrants.
+The will be set at HK$38,000 for first-year students, with lesser amount for those joining higher age groups – HK$3,800 will be charged for Year 13 entrants.
 The ESF expects to raise an extra HK$50 million every year through the levy, for the replacement of schools.